-For some executives on social media, building a following on social channels can happen fairly quickly.
-This is true for universal brands that are innovative and/or polarizing.
+For some executives on social media, building a following on social channels happens quickly.

-But for most executives, consistently finding and growing an audience doesn’t happen overnight.
+But for most executives, growing an active, engaged social audience doesn’t happen overnight.
 It requires finding a consistent posting schedule and sticking with it, even when results aren’t the best.

 After reading the title of this post or reaching this point of the article, a few examples of prominent executives on social media probably came to mind.
 Famous execs like Tesla’s leader Elon Musk for example, who sometimes shares some random and controversial things.

-Yet, not every executive will have that “celebrity” status nor needs to be as provocative as some are online.
-Instead, it’s about being the leader of the brand they represent.
+Yet, not every executive will have that “celebrity” status nor do they need to be that provocative.

 American Family Insurance

-One of the best social executives is the American Family Insurance CEO, Jack Salzwedel.
-Not only is the insurance company using EveryoneSocial, but they built a robust strategy for the CEO to become highly engaged online.
+Not only are Salzwedel and his company using EveryoneSocial, but the organization also built a robust strategy for the CEO to become highly engaged online.

-And it is no coincidence that he is recognized as one of the best CEOs on social media, winning various awards and recognition for his efforts.
-Like the “Best Leader on Twitter” award from the 2020 CSuite Digital Leadership Awards.
+It’s no coincidence that Salzwedel has been recognized as one of the best CEOs on social media, winning various awards and recognition for his efforts, including the “Best Leader on Twitter” award from the 2020 CSuite Digital Leadership Awards.

 Additionally, with their CEO leading the way, AmFam employees at all levels of the company are highly active on social media and engaged in employee advocacy efforts.

 Another executive leading the way on social media is NTT Data’s Chief Marketing Officer, Mona Kiblawi Charif.
-Not only has she been active from her own personal accounts but she helped pave the way for employee advocacy within the organization.
+Not only is she active on her personal accounts, but she’s also helped pave the way for employee advocacy within the organization.

-Her consistent support of a social program and strategy, along with being visible on her networks has encouraged 1,000 employees to get involved from all departments.
+Her consistent support of social programs and strategy, along with her online visibility, has encouraged 1,000 employees to get involved from various departments.

-NTT Data now has an extended social reach of over 680,000 — nearly twice the reach of their corporate LinkedIn channel.
+NTT Data now has an extended social reach of more than 680,000 — nearly twice the reach of its corporate LinkedIn channel.

 Colt Technology Services

-Glider is highly active on numerous social channels, and while her personal brand is just starting to grow, she actively engages and comments on other posts too in addition to sharing and creating content.
+Glider is highly active on numerous social channels, and while her personal brand is just starting to grow, she actively engages and comments on other users’ posts in addition to sharing and creating content.
 This is a great way to start conversations and build professional relationships.

-Additionally, she is a big supporter of social selling and values the impact it has on sales and marketing results.
+Additionally, she’s a big advocate of social selling, and it’s clear she values the impact it has on sales and marketing results.

 While some of the examples above reference organizations that have thousands of employees, smaller companies also win at getting executives on social media.
 Just take a look at Kyle Lacy, CMO of Lessonly.